 However, employees can confirm what their compensation should be and whether their employer is violating the law by talking to a knowledgeable Ontario wage and hour attorney, and companies are moreover prohibited from retaliating against employees for complaining about unpaid wages.

-In addition to obvious violations such as failure to pay minimum wage or overtime, there are many more subtle but still unlawful wage practices, such as:
+There are also many more subtle but still unlawful wage practices, such as:

 - Failure to pay for downtime between performance of regular job duties

 - Failure to pay for certain time before start of regular job duties, such as the time spent setting up workstation or logging into computer systems

 - Failure to reimburse for work-related expenses